hunterward98/school_projects/README.txt

 You'll see one of my first assignments, battleship!
 You'll also run into one of my latest, a file system for a real-time OS.
 I want to show my progress, but also all the experience I've gained strictly through University.
+Anyways, I've split this directory into three folders: freshman/sophomore projects, junior year projects, and senior year projects.
+Within those is a folder named after the class title.
+Some of these may only contain one assignment, depending on what we did in the course.
+So, I'll be putting these in a "one-off" folder.

 I hope this provides you a general idea of what I am capable of, as that is the whole point of this repository!
 I do not intend for others to try